AshishRajx7/collaborative-whiteboard/README.md

 Open http://localhost:3000 to use the app locally.

 Deployment
-Backend and Frontend are deployed on Railway.
+Backend and Frontend are deployed on Render and Vercel respectively.

 Automated builds and redeployments are triggered via GitHub push using the Dockerfile.